Eagle Pose (Garudasana)

 The eagle leg and arm posturing can be separated from the conventional eagle pose and inserted into a diverse range of other poses.
 The Om Circle Yoga Blog describes an eagle flow that includes low eagle, a low eagle prayer twist, and an eagle arm balance.

 Hip adductors.
 The adductor muscles are located in the inner thighs.
 These muscles are responsible for leg movement away from the center of the body as, for example, during a star jump or split.
-Eagle pose strengthens the adductor magnus of the crossed leg.
+Garudasana strengthens the adductor magnus of the crossed leg.

 Hip flexors.
 The hip flexors are a large group of muscles located deep in the thighs, hips, and buttocks.
 They connect the leg, pelvis, and abdomen and allow you to lift your upper leg towards your body or bend your body over your upper leg.
 Sitting for long periods of time weakens the hip flexors, making it difficult to lift the upper legs and bend over.
 Eagle pose stretches the hip flexors of the lifted leg.
 Bending forward in diving eagle pose variation will stretch the hip flexors further.